vopesh/vopesh/README.md

 I am an **IT professional** With **12+ years of experience in the Market Research industry**, I bring a strong foundation in **Survey Programming and Data Analysis**.
 Over the years, I’ve mastered complex survey logic, automation workflows, and performance optimization using the **Decipher platform**.

-I’m known for solving complex problems and driving efficiency across cross-functional teams — from **survey programming and dashboarding** to **analytics and client delivery**.
+I’m known for solving complex problems and driving efficiency across cross-functional teams from **survey programming and dashboarding** to **analytics and client delivery**.
 My technical expertise extends across **Python, JavaScript, HTML/CSS**, and **data visualization tools** like **Tableau, Excel, and Power BI**.

-Now, I’m channeling this experience into the **AI & software engineering world**, combining my background in **analytics and data science** with a deep curiosity for **Generative AI and modern software systems**. focused on **backend engineering, API design, and DevOps** — currently building modern applications with **Node.js, MongoDB/Postgres, Redis, RabbitMQ, and cloud platforms**.
+Now, I’m channeling this experience into the **AI & software engineering world**, combining my background in **analytics and data science** with a deep curiosity for **Generative AI and modern software systems**. focused on **backend engineering, API design, and DevOps**. currently building modern applications with **Node.js, MongoDB/Postgres, Redis, RabbitMQ, and cloud platforms**.
 Alongside, I am **exploring AI/LLMs, Retrieval-Augmented Generation (RAG), and agentic systems** to create practical automation solutions.

 ✨ **Mission:** Bridge traditional research expertise with next-gen AI-driven innovation.